 What is the best soil for tomatoes?
-I have just started my blog, and emails are already overflowing in my inbox.
+I have just started my blog, and emails overflow my inbox.
 One particular email that caught my attention is the question above.

-Okay, it is not worth talking about the fact that the growth, strength, among other necessities, depend entirely on the quality of the soil when it comes to plants.
+Okay, it is not worth talking about the fact that growth and strength, among other necessities, depend entirely on the soil quality of plants.

-However, the question of how to prepare the best ground for cultivation is always open.
-For example, the land required for tomato farming will be different from the earth required for growing cabbage.
+However, how to prepare the best ground for cultivation is always open.
+For example, the land for tomato farming will differ from the earth needed for growing cabbage.

 What Is The Best Soil for Tomatoes?